vplasencia/rln/circuits/README.md

 # Circuits

-This project contains the Sudoku circuit used in the zkSudoku application.
+This project contains the RLN circuits.

 ## Install dependencies